Planning Your Winter Getaway

 Safe Winter Driving

-By law, all drivers must carry chains in their vehicle while traveling in mountain communities from November 1 to April 1.
+By law, all drivers must carry chains in their vehicle while traveling in mountain communities in the winter months.
 This includes 4-Wheel drive and All-Wheel drive vehicles.
 Should CalTrans implement chain controls, drivers will be required to install chains depending on their vehicle type.